-When the power off warning is sent, the modem sets itself to Offline mode and sends +CGEV: ME BATTERY LOW and %MDMEV: ME BATTERY LOW in modern firmware that supports %MDMEV.
+When the power off warning is sent, the modem sets itself to Offline mode and sends +CGEV: ME BATTERY LOW and %MDMEV: ME BATTERY LOW in modem firmware that supports %MDMEV.

-To receive unsolicited +CGEV and %MDMEV notifications, the application must first request and enable
+To receive unsolicited +CGEV and %MDMEV notifications, the application must first request and enable them.

 The application is responsible for detecting possible increase in the battery voltage level and for restarting the LTE protocol activities.
 This can be detected by issuing the %XVBAT query.
 If the level is acceptable again (>3000 mV), the application can proceed with +CFUN=1.
-For more information, see nRF9131 Product Specification and nRF9161 Product Specification.
+For more information, see nRF9160 Product Specification.

-'''

 %XPOFWARN=<state>[,<voltage>]

-'''